MtaaniFX/mtaani-fx/database/error.md

 A user to create a group of type "individual".
 A user to create a group of type "group".

-A user to add a given user to a given group they own by the group id.
+A group owner to add a given user to a given group they own by the group id.
-A user to remove a given user from a given group they own by the group id.
+A group owner to remove a given user from a given group they own by the group id.

+Check whether a given user is the owner of a given group

 Read all details of a given group.
 Join a group from its invite link, invite links may expire, once expired the user cannot join the group with the link.
 Leave a group at will.

 Given a group id, check if a given user is a member of the group.